xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/PXL_20241018_083025556~2.webp" target="_blank" >}}

 There are numerous churches inside the open-air museum, all of them of great historical importance.
-Cappadocia was considered a sanctuary for early Christians, and under the guiding hand of Saint Basil, many churches in the area were built.
+Cappadocia was considered a sanctuary for early Christians, and under the guiding hand of Saint Basil is when most of the churches in the area were built.

 {{< figure src="/blog/cappadocia/IMG_4020.webp"
 attr="Many of the wall paintings were destroyed and are now under restoration." width=100%